cbdoubles/Final_Year_Project/README.md

 3. Download python 3.12 from [Python 3.12](https://www.python.org/downloads/)
 4. Clone the repository.
 This should create a "Querify" repository (i.e. folder). <br>
    4a.
 Open the terminal inside of the "Querify" folder. <br>
    4b.
-Run the command `python -m venv env` (please do not change anything from this command!).
+Run the command `python -m venv ../env` (please do not change anything from this command!).
 This command will create an env folder, which is your virtual environment. <br>
    4c.
-Activate the virtual environment by running the command `.\env\Scripts\activate.bat` inside the same terminal window.
+Activate the virtual environment by running the command `..\env\Scripts\activate.bat` inside the same terminal window.
 This will activate your vertual enviornment. <br>
    4d.
 Run the command `pip install -r requirements.txt` .
 This should download python along with the libraries needed to work on this project. <br>
 5. Set up a virtual environment and open it up (python -m venv env) to set up and (.\env\Scripts\activate.bat)Clone the repository and navigate to it, run (pip install -r requirements.txt)
 6. Install node.js 22.0 from [Node.js](https://nodejs.org/en)